Ben Gurion airport is Israel's main international airport, located 15 kilometers or 9 miles from Tel Aviv.

 You must first take the Egged bus line from the airport to either the El Al Junction or to Airport city.
 Both destinations are a 10-15 minute bus ride.
 From either stop, you need to transfer to a different bus or buses in order to get to any one of the major cities in Israel.

-I confess I always take taxis to and from the airport for the ease, even if it costs slightly more than the alternatives.
+I confess I always take taxis to and from Ben Gurion Airport for the ease, even if it costs slightly more than the alternatives.
+It is just so convenient..

-For Taxis to Tel Aviv and all of Gush Dan (central Israel), make sure to take the middle, left exit that clearly says Taxis and you’ll see the Taxi line on your left.
+For taxis to Tel Aviv and all of Gush Dan (greater Tel Aviv areae), make sure to take the middle, left exit that clearly displays 'Taxis' and you’ll see the Taxi line on your left.

-My advice - use only the official airport taxi line because it’s supervised and you are guaranteed a fixed and reasonable rate to your destination.
-Normally within the city, I advice travelers to ask every taxi driver to user the meter, but the airport taxi fare is an exception.
+Only use the official airport taxi line, rather than opportunistic rides with any taxi driver.
+The official taxi line is supervised and you are guaranteed a fixed and reasonable rate to your destination.
+Normally within cities, I advise travelers to ask your taxi driver to use the meter for the fare, but the airport taxi fare is an exception.
+You can use the fixed rate or the meter.

-During peak tourist season, the taxi wait can take anywhere from 10 - 30 minutes, but the line keeps moving.
-Depending on the time of day and destination, the rates can range from 100 – 200 Shekel or so to Tel Aviv.
+During peak tourist season, the taxi wait can take anywhere from 10 to 30 minutes, but don't despair, the line keeps moving.
+Depending on the time of day and destination, the rates can range from 100 to 200 shekels or so to Tel Aviv.

 For Jerusalem and Haifa, you can catch a 24-hour Sherut Taxi, which is a shared taxi service that typically holds about 10 people.
-The fare per person runs about 50-100 Shekel.
+The fare per person runs about 50-100 shekels.

-Security lines can take some time during the summer and holiday seasons.
-Keep your sense of humor handy!
+Security Again - Security lines can take some time during the summer and holiday seasons.

 Even as a bonafide Israeli, I've had my luggage opened a few times.
 Take it in stride...